 Laser treatment is a preferred treatment for facial veins because it requires no incisions and doesn’t injure healthy skin.
 The laser targets the red color and eliminates the vein without bruising.
 The body reabsorbs the unwanted blood vessels during healing.
 There is no downtime and normal activities can be resumed almost immediately.

 RFA is a minimally invasive outpatient treatment.
 Under ultrasound guidance, radiofrequency energy is used to seal off the disease varicose vein with only minimal damage to the surrounding tissues.
 Treatment removes the veins and their symptoms.
 There is no need for sutures and there are no scars.
 It can be performed under local anesthetic.
 This procedure may be covered insurance.

 The procedure involves the insertion of a small catheter into the diseased vein.
 The laser emits head which seals the vein shut.
 With time, the vein shrinks and disappears.
 After treatment some patients experience tenderness and bruising which can be treated with over the counter pain medications and should resolve within a week.
 RFA has been proven 99% effective for large varicose veins.
 For smaller dilated veins in the legs, sclerotherapy may be the best option.

 These procedures have been replaced by laser or radiofrequency ablation.

 This procedure removes the abnormal vein through small slits in the skin.
 It is reserved for large various veins close to the skin.
 It is performed using local anesthesia.
 After treatment, there will be temporary bruising and swelling which will respond to over the counter pain medications.
 The patient will wear compression stockings for a week.

-Contact Dr. Dhaval Bhanusali and Hudson Dermatology & Laser Surgery for more information about vein treatments.
-Dr. Bhanusali is an expert board-certified dermatologist who provides medical and cosmetic dermatological services.
+Contact Hudson Dermatology & Laser Surgery for more information about vein treatments.
+Our dermatologists are board-certified experts who provide medical and cosmetic dermatological services.